Finnair: Cabins

+Cabins

 Business class

-Business class is offered on the entire Airbus-fleet.
+Business class is offered on the entire Airbus fleet.
 On long-haul aircraft, the seats are equipped with personal in-flight entertainment.
-Zodiac Cirrus III seats are fitted in Business Class on all wide-body aircraft.
+Zodiac Cirrus III seats are fitted in business class on all wide-body aircraft.
 Each seat has direct aisle access and reclines to a 78-inch full flat bed.
 In February 2022, Finnair unveiled new long-haul business class seats, alongside the debut of a premium economy cabin.
 The seats are based on the Collins Aerospace's Aerospace AirLounge.
 The seats are enclosed in a shell with no recline capabilities.
 According to the airline, this allows passengers to choose a wide variety of sitting and sleeping positions.

 Premium Economy class

-Premium economy is new Finnair's new premium economy debuting in February 2022 that currently rolled out on the Airbus A330s and A350s.
+Premium economy, Finnair's newest class of service, was introduced in February 2022.
+It is currently rolled out on the Airbus A330s and A350s.
 The seats are based on the Vector Premium by HAECO.

-Economy Comfort class

-Economy Comfort is Finnair's new premium economy product debuting on long haul aircraft in December 2014.
-It will not be a separate class but more of an upgraded economy product, much like Delta's Comfort+ class.
-Economy Comfort seats will be located in the first 5 rows of economy providing 34–36" of pitch (3–5" more pitch than standard economy seats) and a comfier headrest, plus noise canceling headphones and a comfort kit.
-Seats will be free to Finnair Plus and oneworld elites and passengers with a full fare coach ticket, and available to all other customers for a fee.

-Economy class

-Finnair lounges

-Finnair operates three of its own lounges at Helsinki Airport.
-One is accessible in the Schengen Area by travelers in Finnair's Business Class, Gold and Platinum of the Finnair Plus program members as well as Oneworld Sapphire and Emerald members.
-The two others are located in the non-Schengen area and the Finnair Business Lounge has the same access criteria as the one in the Schengen area except Japan Airlines Business Class passengers also have access.
-In June 2019, the new Finnair Platinum Wing lounge was opened in the non-Schengen area.
-Replacing the previous Premium Lounge, this lounge is exclusively for Finnair Plus Platinum and OneWorld Emerald passengers.
-Passengers in business class, as well as Finnair Plus Gold members and OneWorld Sapphire passengers are able to use the Business Class Lounge.
-The non-Schengen lounges have a Finnish sauna.
-The remaining international destinations are served with contract lounges.